 Luckily, it’s not too late to get ahead of your energy costs.
 While market rates can be higher closer to the end of the financial year, we’ve developed energy plans to help you get the best outcome.

-Power Active, our latest plan, helps to alleviate the risk of choosing the best time to contract.
+Flow Power’s Power Active plan helps to alleviate the risk of choosing the best time to contract.
 You might not know it but statistically, a business has just one day out of 252 working days to choose the best time of the year to sign a contract.
 That equates to just a 0.4% chance of choosing the right day.

 As part of this plan, the Active Option lets businesses move to lower market rates if prices fall in the future.
 That means, if you sign onto a rate this financial year, by next year, your business could pay a lower rate if the market drops.

-On the other hand, another plan Flow Power has is Power Up.
+Another option is Flow Power’s Power Wholesale plan.
 It connects businesses directly with low prices in the wholesale market.
 Contracts start at just three months, making it a great option for businesses wanting to try doing things differently.